• Which supplement should I choose ?

 In a liquid extract or tincture the main ingredient is always the liquid.
 This can be water, alcohol or something else, but it is a liquid that has no therapeutic potency in itself.
 It is only a carrier for the actual active ingredients, and contrary to popular belief liquid extracts do not have better bioavailability, although they might be digested faster (but this has nothing to do with bioavailability).

 To jump straight to the conclusion, all liquid extracts and tinctures are offering a ridiculously low value for money.
-Even without knowing how much bioactives are actually present in the product (we’re not aware of any liquid mushroom product that specifies any bioactives, not even polysaccharides) this is very obvious.
+Even without knowing how much bioactives are actually present in the product (we’re not aware of any liquid mushroom product that specifies any bioactives) this is very obvious.

-A liquid extract/tincture will be at least 21 to 31 times more expensive than a good quality powdered extract.
-Apart from that, there are no liquid extracts/tinctures that specify any bioactive ingredients, such as polysaccharides.
-The therapeutic potential is minimal at best.
+A liquid extract/tincture will be at least 20 to 30 times more expensive than a good quality powdered extract.
+Apart from that, there are no liquid extracts/tinctures that specify any bioactive ingredients, such as beta-glucan or triterpenes.
+The therapeutic potential is always minimal at best.